 Mr. Gross co-chairs the Practising Law Institute’s annual seminar on "Corporate Political Activities."
 He is an adviser to the American Law Institute’s Members Consultative Group on the Principles of Government Ethics.
 He chaired the Election Law Committee for the Federal Bar Association.
 Mr. Gross also served as an appointee of former Sen. Daniel P. Moynihan (D-NY) on the New York Judicial Screening Committee, where he participated in the recommendation of New York federal judges and U.S. attorneys.

-As an active participant in various nonprofit organizations, Mr. Gross serves on the board of trustees of the Campaign Finance Institute and is a member of the executive committee and counsel to the American Council of Young Political Leaders.
+An active participant in various nonprofit organizations, Mr. Gross is a member of the executive committee and counsel to the American Council of Young Political Leaders.
 Mr. Gross is a co-founder of No Labels, a nonprofit focused on developing bipartisan approaches toward solving our nation’s problems.
 He also is a member of the United States Holocaust Memorial Museum’s Lawyers Committee and a board member of the Public Affairs Council.